RL-Evaluation/Evaluation-of-Sensitive-Population-Record-Linkage/README.md

 ## Overview of Our Evaluation Method

-This experiment used four real-world census data sets (the public data sets) and one birth dataset (the census data set), and each cluster in both datasets was encoded into a vector representation using Bloom Filters.
+This experiment used four real-world census datasets (the public data sets) and one birth dataset (the census data set), and each cluster in both datasets was encoded into a vector representation using Bloom Filters.
 The process includes the following four key steps:

 -  Compare pairs of encoded Bloom Filters from the census and birth datasets to obtain a similarity score for each compared cluster pair, and then apply a greedy many-to-many matching across the compared cluster pairs.